Oathkeeper90hz/Predicting-Hospital-Readmissions/README.md

 4. Matplotlib and Seaborn:
 Matplotlib and Seaborn are libraries for creating static, animated, and interactive visualizations in Python.
 Matplotlib provides a comprehensive set of plotting tools, while Seaborn simplifies the creation of aesthetically pleasing statistical graphics.
 Both are utilized for data visualization in this project.

+Project Demo Video:

+Check out the project demo on LinkedIn(https://shorturl.at/efAHZ) to see the code in action.